HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/Huddo Boards/Configuration_huddo_boards.md

 ## SSO for Huddo Boards

-Refer to the [Allow SSO for Boards](https://docs.huddo.com/boards/dx/auth/sso/) setup steps, if the Huddo Boards deployment is hosted on a different domain than the HCL DX deployment.
+If the Huddo Boards deployment is hosted on a different domain from the HCL DX deployment, you must refer [allow SSO for Boards](https://docs.huddo.com/boards/dx/auth/sso/) for extra setup steps.

 ## Integrating API Huddo Boards